Is Sprout Social one of the most polished social media management tools out there?

 Every dollar overspent on Sprout is a dollar you could put into ads or growth.
 Social Champ frees your budget without cutting capability.

-Tool | Starting Price | Key Features | Best for |
+| Tool | Starting Price | Key Features | Best for |

-Metricool | $18/month | Planner, analytics, social inbox, team collaboration | SMBs, content creators, social media managers, and agencies |
+| Metricool | $20/month | Planner, analytics, SmartLinks, social inbox, team collaboration | SMBs, content creators, social media managers, agencies |

-SocialPilot | $25.50/month | Scheduling, analytics, client management, white-label reporting, and team collaboration | Agencies, SMBs, and social media managers |
+| SocialPilot | $25.50/month | Scheduling, analytics, client management, bulk publishing, white-label reports | Agencies, SMBs, social media managers |

-Sendible | $29/month | Smart queues, CRM integration, white-label reports, and client collaboration | Agencies, expanding businesses, and social media managers |
+| Sendible | $25/month | Client dashboards, smart queues, CRM integration, white-label reports | Agencies, expanding businesses, and social media managers |

-Buffer | $5/month | Content creation, publishing, analytics, engagement, collaboration | Creators, solopreneurs, and small businesses |
+| Buffer | $5/month | Scheduling, engagement dashboard, AI content tools, link-in-bio | Creators, solopreneurs, small businesses |

-SocialBee | $24/month | Content creation, scheduling, analytics, engagement, social listening | Content-heavy workflows |
+| SocialBee | $24/month | Content creation, scheduling, categorization & recycling, analytics | Content-heavy workflows, small teams, solopreneurs |

-CoSchedule | $19/month | Calendar, social publishing, content creation, AI tools, analytics | Marketing teams seeking integrated planning |
+| CoSchedule | $19/month | Centralized marketing calendar, social publishing, AI tools, project management | Marketing teams that need integrated planning and content coordination |

-Zoho Social | $10/month | Publishing, monitoring, analytics, and CRM integration with the Zoho suite | SMBs and CRM-focused teams |
+| Zoho Social | $10/month | Scheduling, monitoring, analytics, social inbox, Zoho CRM integration | SMBs, CRM-focused teams, and agencies within the Zoho suite |

 Featured Article: Top 10 Planoly Competitors & Alternatives